 Nikki recently moved her office to Philadelphia and is excited to get to know more families and organizations on the East Coast.

 Gil Rich is the Gender Odyssey Teen Program Coordinator and runs the youth groups for the Gender Diversity Family Support Groups held at Seattle Children’s Hospital.
 Gil has also volunteered with Camp Ten Trees and the WSU-4H Challenge Program and has spent the past 16 years leading leadership and community-building programs that help youth recognize their potential.
 Gil had the unique opportunity to grow up as a gender-nonconforming kid with an identical twin who was also gender-nonconforming.
 Growing up different but knowing there was someone else like him in the world provided a foundation of self-confidence and pride that he hopes to pass on to the youth he works with.

-Vatsa Sreedhara (he)
+Vatsa Sreedhara (they/he)